 Groundbreaking Assessment, Report Cards

 DC Appleseed’s HIV/AIDS Project began when Washington, DC had the highest HIV infection rate in the country.
-After nearly 20 years of collaboration with the DC government and the Washington AIDS Partnership, we can finally look forward to ending this terrible epidemic in DC.
+After nearly 20 years of collaboration with the DC government and the Washington AIDS Partnership (WAP), we can finally look forward to ending this terrible epidemic in DC.

-In 2003, Mayor Anthony Williams and a local consortium of funders known as the Washington AIDS Partnership asked DC Appleseed to assess the District government’s response to the HIV/AIDS epidemic.
-Two years later, we issued a groundbreaking report that included an analysis of how DC government agencies were addressing the epidemic and recommendations for improving the government’s response.
+DC Appleseed first began its HIV Project in 2003 when a local consortium of funders known as the Washington AIDS Partnership proposed an assessment of the District government’s response to the HIV epidemic.
+The DC government, led by then-Mayor Anthony Williams, subsequently pledged its support of DC Appleseed and WAP’s analysis.
+Two years later, we issued a groundbreaking report that included an analysis of how DC government agencies were addressing the epidemic and recommendations for improving the government’s response in 2005.

 The District has come a long way since 2005, and so have medicine and science.
 We now have the tools to “end the epidemic” by preventing new infections and ensuring people living with HIV have access to treatment and care.
 In 2016, we partnered with the Department of Health and Mayor Muriel Bowser to issue a strategic plan to end the HIV epidemic in the District by 2020.
 In 2019, when it became clear that the District was not on track to meet the plan’s goals, DC Appleseed provided an analysis to determine how the DC government could accelerate its progress in fighting AIDS.
 Our analysis led to several recommendations which the District government has adopted.
 They include addressing social and economic conditions that affect access to care, increasing access to Pre-Exposure Prophylaxis or PrEP, and providing greater outreach to at-risk populations, particularly those not traditionally connected to DC Health providers or community-based organizations.